Research and responsibility go hand in hand

 Working Group for Memory Culture

-The Working Group for Memory Culture was founded as a working group for all faculties in March 2019.
+The Working Group for Memory Culture was founded as a working group for all faculties.
 It advises the Executive Board on questions regarding the history of the University and its responsibility for its actions in research, teaching and administration.